 According to many medical doctors, Stage 1 bedsores can heal within a week.
 Again, this would require that the wound be treated appropriately.
 For example, completely relieving the pressure to the area or eliminating the sheer forces exerted on the skin.
 It is important to nip the wound in the bud at Stage 1, as the long term risks are minimal at this stage.

 Stage 2: Up to Several Weeks

 With Stage 2 bedsores, the skin has been broken down or degraded.
 The underlying tissue is compromised and blood is not getting to the cells.
 Much of the damage to the tissue is unable to be observed.
 For Stage 2 bedsores, expect the healing process to take anywhere from several days to several weeks.

 Stage 3 bedsores are serious injuries to the skin.
 The skin is completely torn, allowing tissue, muscle, fat and bone to be exposed.
 The risk of infection, like sepsis, is high.
 As you can imagine, even with proper treatment, including relieving pressure, medications, keeping the wound dry, and proper diet, the healing process is much longer.
 Stage 3 bedsores, at best, can take several months to heal.

 Stage 4: From Several Months to 2 Years

 Stage 4 bedsores are the most severe.
 At this point, the wound crater can be down to the bone, and the tissue, muscle, and ligaments have rotted or died.
-Infection, including sepsis and sepsis shock, are more likely.
+Infection, including sepsis and septic shock, are more likely.
 Unfortunately, wounds at this point sometimes do not heal.
 At best, Stage 4 bed sores can take between several months and one or two years to heal.

 If your loved developed bed sores at a nursing home or assisted living facility, and you are wondering if you have a claim, then please, feel free to call and speak to one of our experienced Georgia nursing home neglect lawyers today.
 Our consultations are always free.